Super Lawyers - Badge

 • Lost wages;

-• Funeral and wrongful death costs.
+• Funeral and burial costs.

-When a heart attack misdiagnosis occurs, patients and their families may face serious health complications, emotional trauma, and financial burdens.
+When a misdiagnosis occurs, heart attack patients and their families may face serious health complications, emotional trauma, and financial burdens.
 If a health care professional fails to properly diagnose a heart attack due to negligence, legal action may be an option.

-A misdiagnosis lawyer can help victims file a lawsuit to seek compensation for their injuries and losses.
+misdiagnosis lawyer can help victims file a lawsuit to seek compensation for their injuries and losses.

 Medical Malpractice Lawsuit